 Apple officially opened its App store in 2008, initially featuring 500 apps.
 Since then, people have been busy learning how to create iOS apps, bringing to life their app idea.
 As of 2017, there was a recorded 2.1 million+ apps available in the App store.
 And, app creation doesn’t seem to be slowing down.

-Whether you have an app idea, wanting to start a career in iOS app building, or simply want to know how to create an app, this blog post lists the simple steps every beginner must know when thinking about learning how to create an iOS app.
+Whether you have an app idea, are wanting to start a career in iOS app building, or simply want to know how to create an app, this blog post lists five simple steps every beginner must know when thinking about learning how to create an iOS app: